-Each semester, including summer and January term, Gallatin students should use the following steps to facilitate the registration process. (click on the plus sign to see more details on each step.)
+To facilitate the registration process, Gallatin students should use the following steps (click on the plus sign to see more details on each step).

 NYU students are required to enter Emergency Contact Information which includes a cell phone number and an emergency contact.
 You will not be able to register or use Albert until this information has been are entered.